EddieZhu22/Queue-based-temperature-model/README.md

 Then, in DataVisualization.ipynb, data visualization inclduing regression coefficients were calculated.

 ## Acknowledgements
-Special thanks to Dr. Zhou & the ASU Transportation AI department for providing continuous support on this project.
-I express gratitude towards Dr. Zhi Hua Wang and Dr. Gorgescu for providing feedback and giving very professional and useful tips.
+Special thanks to Dr. Xuesong Zhou for providing continuous support on this project.
+Thank you to Dr. Zhi Hua Wang and Dr. Gorgescu for providing feedback and giving very professional and useful tips.
 ## References
 [1] NSRDB https://nsrdb.nrel.gov/ \
 [2] Newell, C. (2013).
 Applications of queueing theory (Vol. 4).
 Springer Science & Business Media. \